 The faculty who teach in this program are the same faculty who teach in the MA and PhD programs on campus.
 These individuals are recognized as some of the best researchers and instructors in the communication discipline and at West Virginia University.

 All of the courses in the Masters of Arts in Corporate and Organizational Communication program are asynchronous.
-Our next cohort starts this January (Spring 2017).
+Our next cohort starts this August (Fall 2017).
 Students complete two courses each semester (Fall, Spring, Summer).
 Most students will complete the program in two years (36 credit hours are required for graduation).

-Below are the courses that will be taught in the coming semesters for the cohort starting Spring 2017:
+Below are the courses that will be taught in the coming semesters for the cohort starting Fall 2017:

 The Admissions Process